T-R0D/UNR-CS-Summer-Camp/lessons/10_while.md

    a reading that is a certain value or in a certain range before the loop exits.
 3. Write a program that has an infinite loop in it (of your own creation).
+4. `(Extra)` Google "Fibonacci Sequence".
+Write a program that prints out each number of the sequence using an infinite while loop.
-4. `(Extra)` Google "Collatz Conjecture".
+5. `(Extra)` Google "Collatz Conjecture".
 Write a program that carries out the computation of the sequence for some number that is stored in a variable at the start of "setup()".